Rapid Microbiological Methods for Pharmaceutical Laboratories

 Growth based RMM technologies differ from conventional culture methods in that they rely on the detection of biochemical or physiological growth indicators rather than visible growth.
 This generally allows much more rapid detection, but often requires a short enrichment stage before micro-organisms can be detected, especially in samples containing low levels of contamination.
 Examples of growth-based RMM include:

-Colorimetric growth detection methods rely on a colour change being produced in a growth medium as a result of microbial metabolism during growth, often as a result of CO2 production.
-Clearly the range of organisms that can be detected by this method is limited by variations in metabolism, but systems able to detect most aerobes and acid-producing types, such as lactobacilli and yeasts, are available.
-Two examples of commercial colorimetric assay system is the BacT/ALERT® 3D system from bioMerieux, originally designed for clinical applications, but also suitable for testing some pharmaceutical materials.
-And the BioLumix system designed for the pharmaceutical market and capable of detecting the organisms specified in USP <61> and <62>.
-This is semi-automated and employs sensitive colour detection and analysis technology to produce a result within 24-48 hours.
+Colorimetric growth detection - Colorimetric growth detection methods rely on a colour change being produced in a growth medium as a result of microbial metabolism during growth, often as a result of CO2 production.
+Clearly the range of organisms that can be detected by this method is limited by variations in metabolism, but systems able to detect most aerobes and acid-producing types, such as lactobacilli and yeasts, are available. an example of a commercial colorimetric assay system is the BacT/ALERT® 3D system from bioMerieux, originally designed for clinical applications, but also suitable for testing some pharmaceutical materials.

 Viability based RMM technologies do not rely on microbial growth to detect contamination, but instead use cell labelling techniques to detect and quantify viable microorganisms.
 This approach has the potential to detect a wide range of organisms, including yeasts and moulds, within a few minutes, but where very low levels of contamination (<10 CFU/ml) are present an enrichment step may be required.
 Several commercial products are available, all employing similar technology.

 Molecular biology-based microbial detection systems have been making rapid progress in the clinical and food microbiology sectors and are now also available for pharmaceutical applications.
 The most commonly used technique to date is the polymerase chain reaction (PCR), which targets and amplifies specific sections of microbial nucleic acids to provide a highly specific detection technique, and which, in the case of real-time PCR where amplification and detection are simultaneous, can produce results in a few hours.
 Many commercial PCR systems target specific microbial species, such as Salmonella, but there are also products aimed at the pharmaceutical industry, which are able to detect a much wider range of contaminants.
-Examples include the GeneDisc® Rapid Microbiology System from the Pall Corporation and BIOTECON Diagnostic's microproof Hygiene Screening System.
+Examples include BIOTECON Diagnostic's microproof Hygiene Screening System.

-Molecular based microbial identification systems are also available for pharmaceutical applications and are described in more detail in Test Method Guide to Molecular Techniques for Microbial Identification and Typing
+Molecular based microbial identification systems are also available for pharmaceutical applications and are described in more detail in our Test Method Guide to Microbial Identification and Strain Typing Using Molecular Techniques

 Endotoxins are lipopolysaccharide contaminants derived from the cell walls of Gram-negative bacteria.
 Endotoxin detection is an important function for pharmaceutical microbiology laboratories and is usually done using the long-established Limulus Amoebocyte Lysate (LAL) assay.
 Rapid semi-automated systems using sophisticated electronics have been developed for endotoxin testing and are claimed to be capable of real-time tests for PAT applications.